CenterBLC/N1904/docs/about.md

 # Nestle 1904 GNT - About

-This is the [Text-Fabric](https://annotation.github.io/text-fabric/tf/) version of the Nestle 1904 Greek New Testament, containing the Greek text augmented with linguistic annotations.
+This is the [Text-Fabric](tf.md#start) version of the Nestle 1904 Greek New Testament, containing the Greek text augmented with linguistic annotations.
 This Text-Fabric dataset was created by the 'GNT Conversion Project,' a collaboration between the [Eep Talstra Centre for Bible and Computer (ETCBC)](https://github.com/ETCBC/) at the Vrije Universiteit (VU) Amsterdam, Netherlands, and the [Center of Biblical Languages and Computing (CBLC)](https://github.com/CenterBLC/) at Andrews University, USA.

 ## About Text-Fabric

 Text-Fabric, as described by its developer [Dirk Roorda](https://github.com/dirkroorda), is a "data model, a file format, and a tool on the one hand, and a strategy, even an ethos on the other hand."<sup>1</sup>  The Text-Fabric framework is designed to facilitate the analysis and manipulation of large-scale textual data, particularly in the context of ancient languages and biblical texts.
 The engine of Text-Fabric is its powerful Python library, which provides a comprehensive set of tools for processing and querying structured text data efficiently.
 The software package is accessible at [https://github.com/annotation/text-fabric](https://github.com/annotation/text-fabric).

+A brief functional overview of Text-Fabric functions can be found [here](tf.md#start).

-Detailed information regarding Text-Fabric can be found in it's [package description](https://annotation.github.io/text-fabric/tf/index.html).
+More detailed information regarding Text-Fabric can be found in it's [package description](https://annotation.github.io/text-fabric/tf/index.html).

 ## The Nestle text